RossMeikleham/Potato-Tool/README.md

 Portable command line toolset written in Haskell for interacting with the Dreamcast Virtual Memory Unit filesystem.
 Named after the 8-bit Sanyo LC8670 "Potato" CPU contained in the VMU

+The main reason I created this was to be able to rip/burn individual saves from/to a VMU flash image on my Linux machine to use in Dreamcast emulators such as [Reicast](http://reicast.com/).
+I wasn't able to find any other tools available that weren't Windows only.

 Current Features
 ================
   - View files
   - Remove Files
-  - Unlock 41 unused blocks on the VMU for a total of 241 blocks of storage
+  - Unlock 41 unused blocks on the VMU for a total of 241 blocks of storage (An extra 20.5KB)
   - Extract files in the nexus DCI file format
   - Inject nexus DCI Data files into the file system
   - Remove files